 - Language: The language for which the rule is applicable

-Once you have defined the parameters, you need to define a condition.
+Once you define the parameters, define a condition.

 Note: You can use either one or both of the following conditions for your publishing rule.